johnmjkim/route42-app/docs/report.md

 2. The ability for users to ‘follow’ other users.
 There must be an adjustment to either the user’s timeline in relation to their following users or a section specifically dedicated to posts by followed users. [stored in-memory] (medium)
-5. Scheduled actions.
+3. Scheduled actions.
 At least two different types of actions must be schedulable.
 For example, a user can schedule a post, a like, a follow, a comment, etc. (medium)
-   1. Like: long-press thumb-up button

 User Privacy